 - Tier 2 offenders register for at least 25 years after conviction.

 - Tier 1 offenders register for ten to fifteen years after release.
 (Tier I registrants may be

 - excluded from internet databases.)

-However, since the passage of SORNA and AWA, states have continued wrestled with how to alter their current sex offender registries to comply with the federal statute.
-After more than 10 years and over 1000 bills later, 32 states are still not considered in compliance with the laws.
+However, since the passage of SORNA and AWA, states have continued to wrestle with how to alter their current sex offender registries to comply with the federal statute.
+After more than 10 years and over 1000 bills later, 32 states are still not compliant with the laws.
 These states continue to lose 10 percent of their federal Byrne/JAG justice funding for each year they remain noncompliant.

-Some states are intentionally noncompliant.
-New York, for example, issued a letter citing the excessive cost of implementation and claimed the law would not increase public safety.
+Some states are intentionally non-compliant.
+New York, for example, issued a letter citing the high cost of implementation and claimed the law would not increase public safety.
 Instead of SORNA’s crime-based tier system, New York argues that its reliance on a risk assessment that estimates an individual sex offender’s likelihood of reoffending better protects the public.
 Texas has cited similar reasons for noncompliance.

 Other states have attempted to comply with SORNA, only to be met by judicial opposition.
 Ohio’s reclassification of sex offenders was held unconstitutional by the Ohio Supreme Court.
 Massachusetts faced similar challenges when its use of classifications for registration was also ruled unconstitutional.
 Courts in both cases found that retroactive registering of offenders (as required by SORNA) was at least part of what led to the illegality of the states’ registries.

 One of the biggest impediments to substantial compliance with SORNA has been the law’s requirement to include juvenile offenders in the registries.
 Many states have opposed these requirements, citing a higher likelihood for the rehabilitation of juveniles.
 Other states have implemented SORNA’s juvenile requirements, only to have those actions struck down by courts.